Linaro/lava/doc/v2/healthchecks.rst

 mean that each health check takes longer.

-Wherever a particular device type has common issues, a specific test for that behaviour should be added to the health check for that device type.
+Wherever a particular device type has common issues, a specific test for that behavior should be added to the health check for that device type.

 .. _health_check_setup_checks: